Who is responsible for your personal data?

 We may disclose your contact details on a confidential basis to third parties for the purposes of collecting your feedback on the firm’s service provision, to help us measure our performance and to improve and promote our services;

-We may share your personal data with any third party to whom we assign or novate any of our rights or obligations; Additionally, for the purposes of Golden Visa procedure, we may share your data with collaborating agents, if and only the latter act as intermediaries, as the case may be.
+We may share your personal data with any third party to whom we assign any of our rights or obligations; Additionally, for the purposes of Golden Visa procedure, we may share your data with collaborating agents, if and only the latter act as intermediaries, as the case may be.

 We may share your personal data with courts, law enforcement authorities, regulators or attorneys or other parties where it is reasonably necessary for the establishment, exercise or defence of a legal or equitable claim, or for the purposes of a confidential alternative dispute resolution process;

-We may also instruct service providers within or outside of PISTIOLIS – TRIANTAFYLLOS & ASSOCIATES LAW FIRM, with the distinctive title Andersen Legal domestically or abroad, e.g. shared service centers, to process personal data for the aforementioned purposes on our behalf and in accordance with our instructions only.
-However, PISTIOLIS – TRIANTAFYLLOS & ASSOCIATES LAW FIRM with the distinctive title Andersen Legal will retain control over and will remain fully responsible for your personal data and will use appropriate safeguards as required by applicable law to ensure the integrity and security of your personal data when engaging such service providers;
+We may also instruct service providers within or outside of PISTIOLIS – TRIANTAFYLLOS & ASSOCIATES LAW FIRM, with the distinctive title PISTIOLIS – TRIANTAFYLLOS & ASSOCIATES – Andersen Legal domestically or abroad, to process personal data for the aforementioned purposes on our behalf and in accordance with our instructions only.
+However, PISTIOLIS – TRIANTAFYLLOS & ASSOCIATES LAW FIRM, with the distinctive title PISTIOLIS – TRIANTAFYLLOS & ASSOCIATES – Andersen Legal will retain control over and will remain fully responsible for your personal data and will use appropriate safeguards as required by applicable law to ensure the integrity and security of your personal data when engaging such service providers;

 In these cases, we sign agreements with the third parties to whom we assign processing of personal data on our behalf, in order to ensure that processing takes place in accordance with the current legislative framework and that any natural person may freely exercise the rights conferred upon the latter.